What is Amazon Polly?

 Yes, as part of the AWS Free Usage Tier, you can get started with Amazon Polly for free.
 Upon sign-up, new Amazon Polly customers can synthesize millions of characters for free each month for the first 12 months.
 Please see the Amazon Polly Pricing Page for current pricing information.

 Amazon Polly may store and use text inputs processed by the service solely to provide and maintain the service and to improve and develop the quality of Amazon Polly and other Amazon machine-learning/artificial-intelligence technologies.
 Use of your content is important for continuous improvement of your Amazon Polly customer experience, including the development and training of related technologies.
 We do not use any personally identifiable information that may be contained in your content to target products, services or marketing to you or your end users.
 Your trust, privacy, and the security of your content are our highest priority and we implement appropriate and sophisticated technical and physical controls, including encryption at rest and in transit, designed to prevent unauthorized access to, or disclosure of, your content and ensure that our use complies with our commitments to you.
 Please see https://aws.amazon.com/compliance/data-privacy-faq/ for more information.
-You may opt out of having your content used to improve and develop the quality of Amazon Polly and other Amazon machine-learning/artificial-intelligence technologies by contacting AWS Support.
+You may opt out of having your content used to improve and develop the quality of Amazon Polly and other Amazon machine-learning/artificial-intelligence technologies by using an AWS Organizations opt-out policy.
+For information about how to opt out, see Managing AI services opt-out policy.

 Only authorized employees will have access to your content that is processed by Amazon Polly.
 Your trust, privacy, and the security of your content are our highest priority and we implement appropriate and sophisticated technical and physical controls, including encryption at rest and in transit, designed to prevent unauthorized access to, or disclosure of, your content and ensure that our use complies with our commitments to you.
 Please see https://aws.amazon.com/compliance/data-privacy-faq/ for more information.